freddan88/smrpg_build/README.txt

 I take no responsibility for this script, use at your own risk Security and bugs shall be reported to each individual project

-This script will download dependencies for smrpg.
+This script will download all dependencies and compile them with the plugin

 Tested on:
 - Windows using babun Shell version 1.2.0